Canon 5D vs Olympus PEN-F

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 5D and the Olympus PEN-F?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D vs Olympus PEN-F

 An illustration of the physical size and weight of the Canon 5D and the Olympus PEN-F is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (48 percent) than the Canon 5D.
 Moreover, the PEN-F is substantially lighter (52 percent) than the 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.